Schvartzman Lab at HICCC of Columbia University

 Our research

 Our lab seeks to understand how changes in intra- and extra-cellular metabolites affect chromatin biology.
-We are especially interested in how these processes play out in 1) normal physiology (for example in influencing cell fates); and 2) in cancer, in particular in colorectal cancer.
+We are interested in:

-We use a combination of classic tissue culture and molecular biology techniques, patient-derived biopsies and xenografts, novel epigenetic mapping tools and bioinformatics approaches to understand metabolism and epigenetics and to discover novel treatments for cancer.
+We use a combination of classic tissue culture and molecular biology techniques, patient-derived biopsies and xenografts, epigenetic mapping tools and bioinformatics approaches to understand metabolism and epigenetics and to discover novel treatments for cancer.

 From Krebs to Weintraub, or how to go from metabolism to gene expression